-The Standard Conditions of Probation (1-14) are those conditions of probation which will generally that should appear in all cases involving probation as standard terms and conditions.
+The Standard Conditions of Probation (1-14) are those conditions of probation that should appear in all cases involving probation as standard terms and conditions.

 - 1. Obey All Laws

 - 2. Cooperation and Compliance with Probation Program

-- 3. Submit-Submission of Written Reports
+- 3. Submission of Written Reports

-- Notification of Current and Change in Name, Address(es) and Telephone Number(s)-Change(s)
+- 4. Notification of Current and Change in Name, Address(es) and Telephone Number(s)

-- 5. Notification of Residency, or Practice, or Licensure Outside of State
+- 5. Notification of Residency, Practice, or Licensure Outside of State

 - 6. Meetings with Board Representative(s)

 - 7. Notification to Employer(s)

 - 8. Employment Requirements and Limitations

 - 9. Supervision Requirements

 - 10. Completion of Educational Course(s)

-- 11. Maintenance of Valid-Current and Active License
+- 11. Maintenance of Current and Active License

 - 12. Cost Recovery Requirements

-- 13. License Surrender
+- 13. License Surrender While on Probation

 - 14. Violation of Probation

-Optional Conditions of Probation (15 - 254):
+Optional Conditions of Probation (15 - 24):

-The Optional Conditions of Probation (15-254) are those conditions of probation which address specific circumstances of the case.
+The Optional Conditions of Probation (15-24) are those conditions of probation which address specific circumstances of the case.

-- If relevant to the violation, any of the Optional Conditions may be included in the probation requirements. - If the offense involves substance abuse, including alcohol, Optional Conditions 19-22 are usually required (in addition to the Standard Conditions 1-14 and, if the licensee is found to be a substance-abuser, Uniform Standards Conditions 265-287).
-Optional Conditions 16-18, 232, and Conditions 298-310 are also recommended, if relevant. - If Respondent's license has been or will have been expired for over four (4) years by the time a decision is rendered, Respondent shall be required to take and pass the licensure examination (Condition 243). - ➢ If the case involves mental illness, Conditions 16-18 are recommended. - 15.
+- If relevant to the violation, any of the Optional Conditions may be included in the probation requirements. - ➤ If the offense involves substance abuse, including alcohol, Optional Conditions 19-22 are usually required (in addition to the Standard Conditions 1-14 and, if the licensee is found to be a substance-abuser, Uniform Standards Conditions 25-27).
+Optional Conditions 16-18, 22, and Conditions 28-30 are also recommended, if relevant. - ➤ If Respondent's license has been or will have been expired for over four (4) years by the time a decision is rendered, Respondent shall be required to take and pass the licensure examination (Condition 23). - If the case involves mental illness, Conditions 16-18 are recommended. - 15.
 Suspension of License - 16.
-Examination by a Physician Physical Examination - 17.
+Physical Examination - 17.
 Psychiatric/Psychological Evaluation - 18.
 Psychotherapy or Mental Health Counseling - 19.
 Rehabilitation Program - 20.
 Addictive Behavior Support Groups/Recovery Groups - 21.
 Abstain from Controlled Substances and Alcohol - 22.
-Abstain from Use of Alcohol and Products Containing Alcohol - 23.22.
-Submit Biological Fluid Samplesto Drug and Alcohol Testing - 24.23.
-Take and Pass Licensure Examination - 25.24.
+Submit to Drug and Alcohol Testing - 23.
+Take and Pass Licensure Examination - 24.
 Restrictions on Licensed Practice